Check our Daily Auctions page to see some of the best sports card auctions ending daily! And listen to our podcast Cards To The Moon!

 If you bought this card when he struggled the first time he was called up to the big leagues, you’re laughing all the way to the bank.
 If not, pony up now before it goes any higher.

 2011 Topps Finest Rookie Autograph

 If the price tag for the Bowman Chrome Draft Prospect is a little too rich for your blood, the 2011 Topps Finest Rookie Autograph Refractor is a great consolation prize.

 It’s autographed on-card and also has the ‘RC’ identifier on the card.

 And for those who are looking for more value from this card, there are parallel refractors, which are all serial numbered (starting from the regular refractor numbered to 499).

 2011 Topps Update RC #175

 Sometimes you just want a rookie card of your favorite player that is affordable.
-For a Trout fan, this is the card you want.
+For a Trout fan, this Mike Trout Topps Update baseball card is the one you want.

 It’s not autographed but it features Trout in a great action shot.
 Again, it has the RC identifier on the card as well.

-And although it’s not serial numbered, the value of a BGS graded card of 9.5 holds up well.
+And although it’s not serial numbered, the value of a BGS or PSA graded card holds up well.